nextflow-io/nextflow/docs/operator.rst

 .. note::
     Both the ``view`` and `print`_ (or `println`_) operators consume the items emitted by the source channel to which they are applied.
-The main difference between them is that the former returns a newly created channel that is identical to the source channel, while the latter does not.
+The main difference between them is that ``view`` returns a newly created channel that is identical to the source channel, while ``print`` does not.
 This allows the ``view`` operator to be chained like other operators.

 .. _operator-close: